LGN520/farreach-public/ycsb-implementation.md

 			* NOTE: we do NOT need recover_switch.sh to admit snapshot records
 			* NOTE: reflector/ptf needs to update switchos addr each time
 			* [IMPORTANT] NOTE: switchos simply poses a warning for the cache admission of a cached key instead of exiting, as now we do not retrieve server-side cached keyset during recovery
-	- Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations (files: farreach/localscripts/fetchbackup_client2server.sh)
+	- Replay record updates for server-side KVS based on in-switch snapshot and client-side record preservations (files: farreach/localscripts/fetchbackup_client2server.sh, farreach/server.c, farreach/server_impl.h)
 		+ Copy corresponding client-side backups to server
 			* Update upstream backup client-side filepath
 			* Dump stat for upstream backups
-		+ TODO: Aggregate per-client backups into a single map
+		+ Aggregate per-client backups into a single map
-			* TODO: For dynamic pattern, directly aggregate two upstream backups
+			* For dynamic pattern, directly aggregate two upstream backups
-			+ TODO: For static pattern, aggreagate per-rotation upstream backups of two clients
+			+ For static pattern, aggreagate per-rotation upstream backups of two clients
-		+ TODO: Each server uses the aggregated backup map for recovery _ TODO: Debug and test
+		+ Each server worker uses the corresponding aggregated backup map for recovery
+	- Fix maxseq issue (NOTE: no P4 modification) (files: common/rocksdb_wrapper.c, common/io_helper.c, farreach/localscripts/fetchsnapshot_controller2switch.sh -> fetchall_all2switch.sh, farreach/switchos.c, farreach/tofino/ptf_popserver/table_configure.py, farreach/common_impl.h, common/iniparser/iniparser_wrapper.c, farreach/tofino/common.py)
+		+ Server updates maxseq for each cache miss of put/del write request
+			* Server saves maxseq of cache misses for each snapshot, and also saves latest maxseq after finishing transaction phase
+			* Server loads latest/snapshotted maxseq if any when opening, and choose the larger one as final maxseq
+		+ Switchos copies maxseq files from server0/1 to switch
+			* Switchos gets maxseq of cache hits based on in-switch snapshot and client-side upstream backups
+			* Switchos gets maxseq of cache misses based on per-server latest/snapshotted maxseq
+			* Switchos gets final maxseq based on maxseq of cache hits/misses, and write all seq_reg conservatively by ptf.popserver _ TODO: Debug and test
 	- TODO: Exp 10: in-switch and server-side recovery time vs. cache size
 		+ TODO: Echo information in scripts to hint users to get statistics from tmp.out